* Markets focus on weak jobs data ahead of earnings

 * AOL shares soar on Microsoft patents deal

-NEW YORK, April 9 (Reuters) - U.S. stocks fell more than 1 percent on Monday after a much weaker-than-expected report on March U.S. job creation last week.
+NEW YORK, April 9 (Reuters) - Major U.S. stock indexes fell more than 1 percent in early trading on Monday, weighed by growth-related sectors, after last week’s much weaker-than-expected report on March U.S. job creation.

 The S&P 500, down four sessions running, hit a more than three-week low but was expected to hold above its 50-day average, now near 1,371.
 The Dow industrials dipped below its 50-day average for the first time since Dec.
 20.

 Technical indicators in major indexes were softening last week and the jobs report was an excuse to take the S&P near support levels, according to Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut.

 “One percent down is not grim,” he said.
 “It’s a very orderly correction.”